necipallef/AndroidCalcExample/README.md

 # AndroidCalcExample
-Simple calculator that can do adding, subtracting, multiplying and diving.
+Simple calculator that can do adding, subtracting, multiplying and dividing.